 You can still take BC Calculus if you didn’t earn high math grades, but you’ll have to work harder to fill in some gaps in understanding.
 Read more about what topics to review and how to ace your first AP Calculus test.

 The past doesn’t have to determine your future.
 Just because you didn’t earn the best grades in math up to this point, doesn’t mean you won’t do well in AP Calculus.
 Maybe you’ve recently realized a desire to become an engineer, so you want to take AP Calculus to prepare for the upcoming Calculus courses required in college.
-This new motivation to learn Calculus may take you further than a classmate who is just taking the class to boost their GPA.
+This new motivation to learn Calculus may take you further than a classmate who is just taking the class to boost their college resume.

 If you know a future college major you’d be interested in, research the college classes required to complete the degree.
 The class requirements will be similar regardless of the college you choose to attend, so don’t worry if you haven’t decided on a college yet.